Discussing the Spectrum of Physics-Enhanced Machine Learning; a Survey on Structural Mechanics Applications: Light Grey PEML Schemes

 To demonstrate how a physical prior model can impact the training of DL models, we apply the PgDMM to our working example, using the same data generation settings as explained in Section \ref{sec:black_box}.
 In this case, instead of approaching the system with no prior information, we introduce a physical prior model into the DMM to guide the training process.
-This physical prior model is a simplified linear model that excludes the cubic term in Equation \eqref{eq:duffing_osc}.
+This physical prior model is a linear model that excludes the cubic term in Equation \eqref{eq:duffing_osc}, which replicates a knowledge gap in the form of additional system complexities.
 The results are shown in Figure \ref{fig:pgdmm_duffing}.
 It can be observed that the predictions for both displacements and velocities align well with the ground-truth.
 The estimation uncertainty is slightly higher for velocities, which is expected since they are unobserved quantities.
 It's important to note that the system displays significant nonlinearity due to the presence of a cubic term with a large coefficient, causing the linear approximation to deviate noticeably from the true system dynamics.
 However, the learning-based model within the framework still captures this discrepancy and reconstructs the underlying dynamics through the guided training process.

-A similar \emph{physics-guided} RNN was proposed in \cite{yu2020structural}, which consists of two parts: physics-based layers and data-driven layers, where physics-based layers encode the underlying physics into the network and the residual block computes a residual value which reflects the consistency of the prediction results with the known physics and needs to be optimized towards zero.
+A similar \emph{physics-guided} RNN was proposed by \cite{yu2020structural}, which consists of two parts: physics-based layers and data-driven layers, where physics-based layers encode the underlying physics into the network and the residual block computes a residual value which reflects the consistency of the prediction results with the known physics and needs to be optimized towards zero.